zendframework/zendframework/README.md

 ## RELEASE INFORMATION

-*Zend Framework 2.0.1*
+*Zend Framework 2.0.0rc7*

-This is the first maintenance release for the 2.0 series.
+This is the seventh release candidate for 2.0.0.
+At this time, we anticipate that this will be the final release candidate before issuing a stable release.
+We highly recommend testing your production applications against it.

-XX YYYY 2012
+31 August 2012

-### UPDATES IN 2.0.1
+### UPDATES IN RC7

 - Zend\Di
   - Fixes ArrayDefinition and ClassDefinition hasMethods() methods to return